bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-xx-modbus_goes_streampipes.md

 the sender specifies this in the data field.
 This can typically be the register address or a value to be written.
 For some function codes, the specified action does not require any additional information, therefore, the data field does not exist
 (with length zero). <br>

+Up to here, this is common for all verions of Modbus.
+In the following, we will present you some details on the Modbus TCP protocol, as this is used in StreamPipes.<br>
+To stay compatible with the serial version of Modbus, Modbus packets are embedded into TCP frames assigned to port 502.
+Such a TCP frame consists of the TCP components (IP and TCP headers), a Modbus-specific header and the actual Modbus message.

+bis hierhin allgemein, nun noch etwas über TCP, siehe Dutertre Formal Modeling and analysis...
 <br>
 ###### Data Model
 Modbus distinguishes four different object types that a slave is represented by: